- Admissions Policies (EU/EFTA/UK Undergraduate)

 Note: Where an applicant shows evidence of hearing impairment that meets the requirements for access, the English language requirements can be met without the hearing and speaking components.

-EU qualifications are assessed by the university at the end of July each year.
-Whilst every effort is made to ensure the contents of the following pages are accurate, the information has been provided by the following document published by the central applications office (CAO).
+EU/EFTA/UK qualifications are assessed by the university in July each year.
+Whilst every effort is made to ensure the contents of the following pages are accurate, the information has been provided by the following EU/EFTA Guidelines document published by the Central Applications Office (CAO).
 The information in these pages is subject to change and the following pages are solely for information gathering purposes and do not guarantee an applicant any form of offer or grant any rights to potential applicants.